microsoft/yardl/docs/cpp/packages.md

 # The namespace of the package.
 Required.
 namespace: MyNamespace

+# Import types from external locations
+imports:
+  # From a relative local directory
+  - ../myCommonTypes
+  # From an absolute local directory
+  - /workspaces/yardl/models/basic-types
+  # From a directory inside a repo
+  - github.com/microsoft/yardl//models/header-types
+  # From a specific commit inside a repo
+  - github.com/microsoft/yardl//models/data_types?ref=923700

 # settings for C++ code generation (optional)
 cpp:
   # The directory where generated code will be written.